 Ultimately, this helps to keep everyone on the same page with a more transparent and effective line of communication between you—the content creator—and shareholders.

-3. Sales Enablement
+3. Admissions Enablement

-For example, think about your sales pipeline.
+For example, think about your admissions pipeline.

 Do you have an easy-to-access method of answering your prospect’s questions?
 What about resources?
-Does your company have a helpful database of information that can be shared quickly?
+Does your school have a helpful database of information that can be shared quickly?
 Or, do you have to rewrite information to prospects each time they ask a question about your services?